 However, some people may want to do a kidney cleanse.

 A kidney cleanse involves consuming specific liquids, foods, and herbs to help:

 - remove toxins from the body

 - reduce the risk of kidney disease

 Kidney cleanses typically involve consuming a restricted diet for several days.

-In this article, we examine what a kidney cleanse is and whether it works.
-We also look at how to cleanse the kidneys, an example 2-day plan, and risks and considerations.
+In this article, we look at how to cleanse the kidneys, an example two-day plan, and the risks and considerations.

-Cleansing the kidneys may aid the removal of toxins from the body.
-The following tips may help improve kidney health and reduce the risk of kidney disease:
+The following tips may help the kidneys remove toxins from the body, improve kidney health, and reduce the risk of kidney disease.

 Drink more water